SaikoDiablo/Animals/README.md

-# Animal Hierarchy Lab — Java Inheritance & Interfaces
+# Java Inheritance & Interfaces

 This project demonstrates **multi-level inheritance** and **interface usage** in Java, featuring an abstract base class and three custom interfaces.